apache/skywalking/docs/en/setup/backend/backend-fetcher.md

 read the data from the target systems.
 This mode is typically in some metrics SDKs, such as Prometheus.

 ## Prometheus Fetcher
-Suppose you want to enable `metric-custom.yaml` stored at `fetcher-prom-rules`, append its name to `enabledRules` of `promethues-fetcher` as below:
+Suppose you want to enable some `metric-custom.yaml` files stored at `fetcher-prom-rules`, append its name to `enabledRules` of
+ `promethues-fetcher` as below:

 ```yaml